naver/scavenger/doc/user-guide.md

 ![create-configuration.png](image/create-configuration.png)

 * When the `Create scavenger configuration file` modal appears
-    1. set the configuration.
+    1. Set the configuration.
     2. Click the `Download` button to download the configuration.
 * For a detailed overview of the configuration, please refer to [the Configuration guide](https://github.com/naver/scavenger/blob/develop/doc/installation.md#configuration-2).

 ## Create Snapshot

-Based on the information gathered by the scavenger collector, we take a snapshot to see the invocation history of a method after a specific moment in time, as if we were dumping memory.
+Based on the information gathered by the scavenger collector, you can take a snapshot to see the invocation history of a method after a specific moment in time like heap dump.

 ![create-snapshot.png](image/create-snapshot.png)